Mid Taper Fade Curly Hair

 • Highlights curls with minimal effort

-If you like clean sides with extra contrast, compare with skin fade haircuts for men to see how a tighter fade changes the look.
+If you like clean sides with extra contrast, compare with our skin fade haircuts to see how a tighter fade changes the look.

 Classic Mid Taper Fade Curly Hair